-One of the big characteristics of successful people is they are usually avid readers!
+One of the big characteristics of successful people is they are usually avid readers.
 Are your finances in trouble?
 Causing you stress?
 Do you have negative opinions on money that you may have picked up from your childhood?
-Pick up a book!
-These 5 personal finance books have changed my life and they can change the way you think about money!
+Pick up a book.
+Here are five potentially life-changing personal finance books that will change how you think about money.

 by George S. Clason

-The Richest Man in Babylon will help you build a solid strategy to save money by teaching simple financial lessons and form good money habits that will stand the test of time just like this book has!
+The Richest Man in Babylon will help you build a solid strategy to save money by teaching simple financial lessons and forming good money habits that will stand the test of time, just like this book has.

 by Robert Kiyosaki

-Robert Kiyosaki is a financial genius!
-I’ve seen him speak in person before and he is smart, funny and brutally honest!
-Rich Dad Poor Dad tells the story of Kiyosaki’s “2 Dads” as he was growing up.
-His “rich dad” – his friend’s father and his “poor dad” – his real father.
+Robert Kiyosaki is a financial genius – he is smart, funny, and brutally honest.
+Rich Dad Poor Dad tells the story of Kiyosaki’s “two Dads” as he was growing up.

 by Thomas J. Stanley

-This popular personal finance book opened many peoples’ eyes to the surprisingly frugal that many millionaires actually live!
+This popular personal finance book opened many peoples’ eyes to the surprisingly frugal way that many millionaires actually live.

 by Ramit Sethi